 What is Digital Health?

-Digital health is an emerging field that combines healthcare and technology to improve patient care, enhance efficiency, and empower individuals to take control of their health.
-It encompasses a wide range of technologies, including electronic health records (EHRs), telemedicine, mobile health apps, wearable devices, and artificial intelligence.
+Digital health is a rapidly growing field that combines healthcare and technology to improve the delivery of healthcare services.
+It encompasses a wide range of technologies and applications that aim to enhance patient care, improve efficiency, and empower individuals to take control of their health.

 Benefits of Digital Health